kshyju/BrowserDetector/README.md

 # BrowserDetector
 Browser detection capabilities for asp.net core.

-This library detects
+This library does

-1. Browser
+1. Browser detection
-2. Device type
+2. Device type detection
-3. Operating System
+3. Operating System detection

 .NET framework 4.7 has `Browser` property on  `HttpContext.Request` which gives you information about the browser, from where there HTTP request came from.
 Unfortunately, ASP.NET core does not have this.
 This package can be used for browser & device detection in your ASP.NET core apps.